Roger Clemens

 Clemens was alleged by the Mitchell Report to have used anabolic steroids during his late career, mainly based on testimony given by his former trainer, Brian McNamee.
-Clemens firmly denied these allegations under oath before the United States Congress, leading congressional leaders to refer his case to the Justice Department on suspicions of perjury.
+Clemens denied these allegations under oath before the United States Congress, leading congressional leaders to refer his case to the Justice Department on suspicions of perjury.
 On August 19, 2010, a federal grand jury at the U.S. District Court in Washington, D.C., indicted Clemens on six felony counts involving perjury, false statements, and contempt of Congress.
 Clemens pleaded not guilty, but proceedings were complicated by prosecutorial misconduct, leading to a mistrial.
-The verdict from his second trial came in June 2012, when Clemens was found not guilty on all six counts of lying to Congress.
+In June 2012, Clemens was found not guilty on all six counts of lying to Congress.
 These controversies hurt his chances for election to the Baseball Hall of Fame.
 He never received the 75% of votes required in his ten years of eligibility, ending with 65.2% in 2022.
+However, despite the steroid controversies, Clemens is still considered by many as one of the greatest pitchers in baseball history.

 Early life

 Clemens was born in Dayton, Ohio, the fifth child of Bill and Bess (Lee) Clemens.
 He is of German descent, his great-grandfather Joseph Clemens having immigrated in the 1880s.
-Clemens's parents separated when he was an infant.
+Clemens’ parents separated when he was an infant.
 His mother soon married Woody Booher, whom Clemens considers his father.
 Booher died when Clemens was nine years old, and Clemens has said that the only time he ever felt envious of other players was when he saw them in the clubhouse with their fathers.
 Clemens lived in Vandalia, Ohio, until 1977, and then spent most of his high school years in Houston, Texas.
 At Spring Woods High School, Clemens played baseball for longtime head coach Charles Maiorana and also played football and basketball.
 He was scouted by the Philadelphia Phillies and Minnesota Twins during his senior year, but opted to go to college.

 College career

-He began his college career pitching for San Jacinto College North in 1981, where he was 9–2.
+He began his college career pitching for San Jacinto College North in 1981, where he posted a 9–2 win–loss record.
 He then attended the University of Texas at Austin, compiling a 25–7 record in two All-American seasons, and was on the mound when the Longhorns won the 1983 College World Series.
 He became the first player to have his baseball uniform number retired at the University of Texas.
 In 2004, the Rotary Smith Award, given to America's best college baseball player, was changed to the Roger Clemens Award, honoring the best pitcher.
 At Texas, Clemens pitched 35 consecutive scoreless innings, an NCAA record that stood until Justin Pope broke it in 2001.